Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 There are no other activities planned today, so you're free to arrive in Lome at any time.
 If you'd like an airport transfer today, you'll need to arrive into Gnassingbe Eyadema International Airport (LFW), which is around a 15-minute drive from the airport.
 Should you miss the welcome meeting, our tour leader will inform you of any essential information as soon as you catch up.

 If you have free time on arrival, you might like to walk through the bustling streets or by the beach opposite our hotel, relax or visit the Museum of the Arts 'Palais de Lome'.
 Dating back over 100 years, the building has been used as the French governor's residence, the seat of the Togolese presidency and as the residence of the Prime Minister before being abandoned.
 The 11-hectare park surrounding the palace is now home to several gardens and sculptures.
 We would suggest speaking to the hotel reception if you'd like to visit so that they can assist with arranging a taxi.
-Stay: Onomo Hotel, Lome (Comfortable)
+Stay: Onomo Hotel, Lome (or similar) (Comfortable)

 After breakfast and our welcome meeting , we kick off our West African adventure with a guided tour of the capital city of Togo.
 Once an important landmark within West Africa's notorious slave trade, Togo was colonised in the 15th century, evidence of which can still be seen today in the city's faded European architecture and tree-lined boulevards.
 We'll visit the colourful market and Togo's famed fetish market where locals and voodoo priests alike can source anything from good luck charms to animal skulls to aid their pursuit of bringing themselves good fortune and health.
 The market can be extremely busy, on most departures we visit on a Sunday so it's a little quieter.
 Time permitting, we'll also make a stop at one of Lome's craft markets and its imposing gothic cathedral.